FaresZenaidi/Starter-Kit-Datascience/README.md

 # Starter-Kit-Datascience
-This repository gathers my work on exercises of the "Kit Datascience" class of Télécom ParisTech's Big Data program.
+This repository gathers my work on exercises of the "Kit Datascience" class of Telecom ParisTech's Big Data program.